JacobKnecht/list_pagination_filtering/README.md

-# Treehouse Techdegree Project 2 - List Pagination and Filtering
+# List Pagination and Filtering

 Objective:
 This project creates pagination buttons for a list of student information.
 It